runxuanjiang/math_and_programming_notes/programming/course_notes/computer_architecture_eecs_370.md

             * CPU accesses both TLB and the data cache in parallel, which is faster than sequentially as in physically-addressed cache.
             * The physical page from TLB and physical address from data cache are compared to prevent aliasing.

+## Parallelism
+* Greater efficiency (lower CPI) can be achieved using parallelism

+* Instruction Level Parallelism (ILP) - have two or more pipelines within the same processor. (ex: superscaler pipeline)
+* Thread Level Parallelism (TLP) - two or more processors (independent pipelines).
+    * This only improve multiple-program performance, not single program.
+* Data level parallelism (DLP) - have two or more execution pipelines (the part that does calculations and write-backs) while sharing the same fetch and control pipeline (the part that does branching and program counter) (ex: SIMD)